 Registration for BACDC 2025 will open June 16th, 2025 and will be online and accessible via this page.
 In the meantime, if you are interested in taking part in the BACDC 2025 and need more information, you can contact the Lifelong Learning Unit via the TVET Council Barbados at (246) 434-3790.
 You can also monitor the Council’s social media channels for further information.

-For the first time, BACDC will feature a Construction Open Day which will take place on September 24, 2025, commencing at 9:00 a.m.
+For the first time, BACDC will feature a Construction Open Day which will take place on September 24, 2025 in the Sandals Royal Car Park, commencing at 9:00 a.m.

-The Construction Gateway Project will be hosting a Job Fair for persons interested in working in the construction industry and companies looking to expand their team.
+The Barbados Construction Gateway Training Initiative (BCGTI) will be hosting a job fair for graduates and participants of BCGTI and companies looking to expand their team.

 The Construction Open Day & Job Fair is an important opportunity for contractors, project managers, masons, tilers, plumbers, carpenters, electricians, maintenance personnel, roof fitters, Do-it-Yourselfers and the public to learn more about the thriving construction industry in Barbados.